Papaver orientale Fruit Punch

 Oriental Poppy Fruit Punch

 24-30" tall x 18-24' wide.
 Fruit Punch Oriental Poppy Mix (Papaver orientale Fruit Punch) is wonderful Thompson & Morgan seed company mixed color blend of Oriental Poppies offers the gardener a showy mix of red, hot pink, bright orange, and plum colored flowers, all with a black center eye.
 The large flowers are held on sturdy, non-flopping stems.
 Like all Papaver orientale cultivars, these plants enjoy cold winter climates and are an excellent choice for zones 3 and 4 gardens.
 These perennial plants are long lived and trouble free.
-Purchase several plants to get a mix of colors.
+Purchase at least 3 to get a mix of colors.

 |Common Name||Oriental Poppy Fruit Punch|